Mark Barroca: International career

 Barroca went on to become part of Rajko Toroman's Smart Gilas Pilipinas national basketball team in 2009, together with his other teammates from FEU, Mac Baracael and Aldrech Ramos.
 He immediately showcased what he was capable of doing of, scoring 36 points in an exhibition game against PBA's Burger King.
 When Smart Gilas participated in the 2011 PBA Commissioner's Cup where the team finished in second place after the elimination round, he averaged 8.2 points and 2.7 assists in 17.2 minutes of play.

-Along with the best amateur athletes, he went all over the globe, training in several camps in Serbia, Australia, United States, and Dubai while playing in prestigious tournaments like the Asian Games, FIBA Asia Champions Cup, FIBA Asia Stankovic Cup, Dubai International Basketball Tournament, and the 2011 FIBA Asia Championship in Wuhan, China that culminated his 3-year stay with Smart Gilas.
+Along with other amateur athletes, he went all over the globe, training in several camps in Serbia, Australia, United States, and Dubai while playing in tournaments like the Asian Games, FIBA Asia Champions Cup, FIBA Asia Stankovic Cup, Dubai International Basketball Tournament, and the 2011 FIBA Asia Championship in Wuhan, China that culminated his 3-year stay with Smart Gilas.

 Personal life

-Barroca is married to former Ruselle Ann Alinea, and has one daughter, named Natalie Faith.
-Their love story was featured in an episode of Kapuso Mo, Jessica Soho.
+Barroca is married to Ruselle Ann Alinea, and has one daughter, named Natalie Faith.
+As of 2014, Barroca carried the number 14 in honor of her.
+Their story was featured in an episode of Kapuso Mo, Jessica Soho.

 He idolizes Manny Pacquiao and even played with him in a friendly basketball game during his visit to Pacquiao's mansion in General Santos.